koreinnovations/aweber/README.txt

 ** CREDITS **

-Project maintainer: Ben Jeavons (Drupal.org username: coltrane) (jeavons AT gmail DOT com) but please use the issue queue for support!
+Project maintainer: Ben Jeavons (Drupal.org username: coltrane) but please use the issue queue for support!

 Development and maintenance sponsored by pingVision - http://pingv.com.